 Aside from an almost desperate attempt to get people to buy Hyenas, I will also be publishing the kind of things you generally find on a blog: reviews, opinions, reactions and unreliable memoirs.
-Hopefully, I’ll be publishing a few short stories, too.
-Maybe even a picture of my cat.
-Note to self: buy a cat.
-Or steal one.

 Below are some nice things people have said about my short stories…